Comments, Questions and Contacting Me

 Unpublished/redundant questions: If you ask a question that has been answered, I reserve the right to delete it or not answer.
 It makes more sense to publish new information than repeat what I already spent the time to research, translate, write, update and make available for free.

-Recommendations: Recommendations for doctors, lawyers, accountants, wedding planners, bakeries and where to live in Greece should come from friends, relatives and acquaintances you know and trust, or from your own personal experience.
+Recommendations: Recommendations for doctors, lawyers, accountants, wedding planners, real estate agents, bakeries and where to live in Greece should come from friends, relatives and acquaintances you know and trust, or from your own personal experience.
+My advice has also been misconstrued as endorsement or promotion, which I’m against.
 I am a stranger, as are people in forums, and we may not have the same preferences or standards as you, nor should anyone assume responsibility for your decisions.

 Requests for jobs in Greece: Posting your phone number, email address and CV or requesting my help/advice to find you a job will be ignored, as I am not an employment agency and give leads to friends whose character and qualifications I know well.